trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/sl-network.md

 ## Request Parameters

-When searching for a specific
+When searching for a specific site, or departures from a specific site, the site ID is required.
+Other API calls do not have any parameters.

 | Parameters | Data Type | Mandatory | Description                                                                                                                                                                                                   |
 |------------|-----------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|